alumae/kaldi-gstreamer-server/README.md

 ======================

-This is an implementation of a real-time full-duplex speech recognition server, based on the Kaldi toolkit and the GStreamer framwork.
+This is an implementation of a real-time full-duplex speech recognition server, based on the Kaldi toolkit and the GStreamer framework.

-Communication with the server is based on weksockets.
+Communication with the server is based on websockets.
 Client sends speech to the server using small chunks, while the server sends partial and full recognition hypotheses back to the client via the same websocket, thus enabling full-duplex communication (as in Google's voice typing in Android).